Analysis | The 3 most likely paths to victory for Biden and Trump, in maps

 And finally, Arizona.
 As with Georgia, it’s somewhat tough to see Biden winning Arizona but not a neighboring state, Nevada, which also has a significant Mormon population.
 So let’s, for argument’s sake, put both in his column:

-These give Biden less of an obvious edge in the race than the Georgia/North Carolina or Texas scenarios, given they are smaller electoral-vote prizes and they come in a region with fewer similar states that might also tip in his favor.
-But even here, Biden would only need to win 42 of the remaining 184 electoral votes — about 23 percent.
-Trump could hold all the three Southern states that tilt Republican — Georgia, North Carolina and Texas — and Biden would still have a slight edge, with Florida undecided.
+These give Biden less of an obvious edge in the race than the Georgia/North Carolina or Texas scenarios, given they are smaller electoral-vote prizes, and they come in a region with fewer similar states that might also tip in his favor.
+But even here, Biden would need to win only 42 of the remaining 184 electoral votes — about 23 percent.
+Trump could hold all the three southern states that tilt Republican — Georgia, North Carolina and Texas — and Biden would still have a slight edge, with Florida undecided.

 It would be the least favorable big flip of a traditionally red state for Biden, but still a big one.
 And the math, as with most of these scenarios, is easier for him — though hardly prohibitive for Trump.